 More than 20% of Australia’s remaining 386 land mammal species are threatened with extinction

 - What are the important refuges (drought, fire, climate change) for plants and animals and where do they occur?

 - How can we use remote-sensed data to find, define and monitor source areas and refuges?

-- How can we use refuges to increase the effectiveness of land management work?
+- How can we use refuges to increase the effectiveness of land management activities?

-Electro fishing for carp as part of pilot project on carp control at Scottsdale Reserve, NSW.
-Photo by Annette Ruzicka
+Electro fishing for carp control at Scottsdale Reserve, NSW.
+Photo Annette Ruzicka.

-We're supporting a research project by PhD candidate Prue McGuffie from the University of Canberra, which seeks to identify spawning habitat and areas critical to survival for nationally endangered Macquarie perch.
+A research project conducted by PhD candidate Prue McGuffie from the University of Canberra, and supported by Bush Heritage, seeks to identify spawning habitat and areas critical to survival for a nationally endangered fish, the Macquarie Perch.

 Boom-bust dynamics in the arid zone